andifunke/topic-labeling/img/readme.txt

-default folder for images and plots.
+Default folder for images and plots.